Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted at individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup on individual sportsbooks.

 |Favorite